kaleidos/django-highlighter/README.rst

 Django Highlighter
 ==================

-Django highlighter is an app to highlight objects in your app, and give it a priority.
+Django highlighter is an app to highlight and/or prioritise objects in your app.

 Configuration
 -------------

 Adding it to installed apps is not necesary.

 You can configure the "range" of posible priority values with the HIGHLIGHTER_PRIORITY_RANGE setting, for example:

 HIGHLIGHTER_PRIORITY_RANGE = [1,10]